intel/pmem-csi/README.md

 ### Development system using Virtual Machine

-Early development and verification was performed on QEMU-emulated NVDIMMs.
+Early development and verification was performed on QEMU-emulated persistent memory devices.

 The build was verified on the system described below: